The Low-Cost and Valid Option of Many Stitchdata Alternatives

 Refresh data every 15 minutes

-Your dashboard, report, backup copy, or simply imported data can be up-to-date as much as every 15 minutes.
+Your dashboard, report, backup copy, or simply imported data can be updated as often as every 15 minutes.
 Coupler.io allows you to schedule data imports at a custom frequency.
 Other available options include every month, every day, every hour, and every 30 minutes.

 Connect multiple BigQuery projects